deeputech/deeputech.github.io/_posts/2020-12-24-concurrency-in-modern-languages-rust.md

 ## Benchmarking

 Now that we have some basic understanding of concurrency features in Rust, let us build a simple concurrent webserver in Rust.
 Since Rust offers multiple ways to achieve this we'll be building three sample applications and comparing them.
-The rust version used is the latest (1.48.0) at the time of writing.
+The Rust version used is the latest (1.48.0) at the time of writing.

 ### Multi-threaded concurrent webserver